 Assessment assists the teacher in planning and the pupil in their learning.
-It is based on clear learning intentions linked to AT1 and AT2.
+It is based on clear learning intentions linked to 'Making Sense of Beliefs', 'Understanding the Impact' and 'Making Connections'.
 It involves pupils in reflection, review and target setting.
-Feedback to pupils about their progress is achieved through marking and verbal feedback (in line with the school's 'Marking & Assessment Policy').
+Feedback to pupils about their progress is achieved through marking and verbal feedback (in line with the school's 'Marking & Assessment TLPs').

-Records identify and describe pupils' progress and achievement as a 'best-fit' level across both AT1 and AT 2 at the end of each year and key stage.
-Assessments are based on a range of evidence.
+Records identify and describe pupils' progress and achievement as a 'best-fit' level at the end of each year and key stage and assessments are based on a range of evidence.
 Children's progress and attainment is reported to parents in the annual end of year report and through two consultation evenings held each year.

-Each child will have their own 'R.E.
-Learning Journey Book' which will stay with them throughout their time at school.
+Each child has their own 'R.E.
+Learning Journey Book' which stays with them throughout their time at school.
 This will be where their R.E. work, thoughts and reflections are all kept.